Skip to content

 To keep their knowledge up to date, all brokers must complete the OACIQ Mandatory Continuing Education Program (MCEP) and accumulate a certain number of continuing education units (CEUs) every two years.
 They are required to complete the MCEP to maintain their practice licence.

 We inspect brokers’ activities on a yearly basis.
 Among other things, we make sure that they use the mandatory brokerage forms and document their records properly.
 If non-conforming items are identified, corrective measures will be taken.
-If a violation to the Act is noted, the Inspection Committee and the Syndic will be notified.

 The OACIQ protects you